junxit/us-congress-bills-114/bill.md

 Section 12308 of the Integrated Coastal and Ocean Observation System Act of 2009 (33 U.S.C.
 3607) is amended to read as follows:

+> ## § 12308.
+Public-private use policy
+>
 > -  The Council shall maintain a policy that defines processes for making decisions about the roles of the Federal Government, the States, regional information coordination entities, the academic community, and the private sector in providing to end-user communities environmental information, products, technologies, and services related to the System.
-The Administrator shall ensure that National Oceanic and Atmospheric Administration adheres to the decisionmaking process developed by the Council regarding the roles of the Federal Government, the States, the Regional Coastal Observing Systems, the academic communities, and the private sector in providing the end-user communities environmental information, data products, technologies, and services related to the System.
+The Administrator shall ensure that National Oceanic and Atmospheric Administration adheres to the decision making process developed by the Council regarding the roles of the Federal Government, the States, the Regional Coastal Observing Systems, the academic communities, and the private sector in providing the end-user communities environmental information, data products, technologies, and services related to the System.

 ## § 8.
-Independent cost estimate
+Repeal of independent cost estimate

-The Integrated Coastal and Ocean Observation System Act of 2009 is amended by striking section 12309 (33 U.S.C.
+- **(a)** *In general* The Integrated Coastal and Ocean Observation System Act of 2009 is amended by striking section 12309 (33 U.S.C.
 3608).
+- **(b)** *Table of contents amendment* The table of contents in section 1(b) of the Omnibus Public Land Management Act of 2009 (Public Law 111–11; 123 Stat.
+991) is amended by striking the item related to section 12309.

 ## § 9.
 Authorization of appropriations

 Section 12311 of the Integrated Coastal and Ocean Observation System Act of 2009 (33 U.S.C.
-3610) is amended by striking section “2013” and inserting “2019”.
+3610) is amended by striking “2013” and inserting “2019”.

 ## § 10.
 Reports and research plans

 Section 12404(c) of the Federal Ocean Acidification Research And Monitoring Act of 2009 (33 U.S.C.
 3703(c)) is amended by adding at the end the following:

-> - **(4)** *Economic vulnerability report* Not later than 1 year after the enactment of the Coordinated Ocean Monitoring and Research Act, and every 5 years thereafter, the Subcommittee shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science, Space, and Technology and the Committee on Natural Resources of the House of Representatives a report that—
+> - **(4)** *Economic vulnerability report*
+>   - **(A)** *In general* Not later than 2 years after the date of the enactment of the Coordinated Ocean Monitoring and Research Act, and every 5 years thereafter, the Subcommittee shall transmit to appropriate committees of Congress a report that—
->   - **(A)** is named “The Ocean Chemistry Coastal Community Vulnerability Assessment”;
+>     - **(i)** is named “The Ocean Chemistry Coastal Community Vulnerability Assessment”;
->   - **(B)** identifies gaps in ocean acidification monitoring by public, academic, and private assets in the network of regional coastal observing systems;
+>     - **(ii)** identifies gaps in ocean acidification monitoring by public, academic, and private assets in the network of regional coastal observing systems;
->   - **(C)** identifies areas which have gaps in ocean acidification research;
+>     - **(iii)** identifies geographic areas which have gaps in ocean acidification research;
->   - **(D)** identifies United States coastal communities, including fishing communities, low-population rural communities, tribal and subsistence communities, and island communities, that may be impacted by ocean acidification;
+>     - **(iv)** identifies United States coastal communities, including fishing communities, low-population rural communities, tribal and subsistence communities, and island communities, that may be impacted by ocean acidification;
->   - **(E)** identifies impacts of changing ocean pH on the communities described in subparagraph (D), including impacts from changes in ocean and coastal marine resources that are not managed by the Federal Government;
+>     - **(v)** identifies impacts of changing ocean carbonate chemistry on the communities described in clause (iv), including impacts from changes in ocean and coastal marine resources that are not managed by the Federal Government;
->   - **(F)** identifies gaps in understanding of the impacts of ocean acidification on economically or commercially important species, particularly those which support United States commercial, recreational, and tribal fisheries and aquaculture;
+>     - **(vi)** identifies gaps in understanding of the impacts of ocean acidification on economically or commercially important species, particularly those which support United States commercial, recreational, and tribal fisheries and aquaculture;
->   - **(G)** identifies habitats that are particularly vulnerable to corrosive sea water, including areas experiencing multiple stressors such as hypoxia, sedimentation and harmful algal blooms;
+>     - **(vii)** identifies habitats that may be particularly vulnerable to corrosive sea water, including areas experiencing multiple stressors such as hypoxia, sedimentation, and harmful algal blooms;
->   - **(H)** identifies areas in which existing Integrated Ocean Observing System assets, including buoys and gliders, that may be leveraged as platforms for the deployment of new sensors; and
+>     - **(viii)** identifies areas in which existing Integrated Ocean Observing System assets, including buoys and gliders, may be leveraged as platforms for the deployment of new sensors or other applicable observing technologies; and
->   - **(I)** is written in collaboration with the agencies responsible for carrying out this Act.
+>     - **(ix)** is written in collaboration with the agencies responsible for carrying out this Act.
+>   - **(B)** *Form of report*
+>     - **(i)** *Initial report* The initial report required by subparagraph (A) shall include the information described in clauses (i) through (ix) on a national level.
+>     - **(ii)** *Subsequent reports* Each report required by subparagraph (A) after the initial report—
+>       - **(I)** may describe the information described in clauses (i) through (ix) on a national level; or
+>       - **(II)** may consist of separate reports for each region of the National Oceanic and Atmospheric Administration.
+>     - **(iii)** *Regional reports* If the Subcommittee opts to prepare a report required by subparagraph (A) as separate regional reports under clause (ii)(II), the Subcommittee shall submit a report for each region of the National Oceanic and Atmospheric Administration not less often than once during each 5-year reporting period.
+>   - **(C)** *Appropriate committees of Congress defined* In this paragraph and in paragraph (5), the term “appropriate committees of Congress” means the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science, Space, and Technology and the Committee on Natural Resources of the House of Representatives.
-> - **(5)** *Monitoring prioritization plan* Not later than 180 days after the submission of the report required by paragraph (4), the Subcommittee shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science, Space, and Technology and the Committee on Natural Resources of the House of Representatives a report that develops a plan to deploy new sensors—
+> - **(5)** *Monitoring prioritization plan* Not later than 180 days after the date of the submission of the initial report required by paragraph (4)(A), the Subcommittee shall transmit to the appropriate committees of Congress a report that develops a plan to deploy new sensors or other applicable observing technologies—
->   - **(A)** based on the report required by paragraph (4);
+>   - **(A)** based on such initial report;
 >   - **(B)** prioritized by—
 >     - **(i)** the threat to coastal economies and ecosystems;
 >     - **(ii)** gaps in data; and